EU's 'green' gas and nuclear investment rules head for final vote | Headlines

 EU's 'green' gas and nuclear investment rules head for final vote

-A European Union plan to label investments in natural gas and nuclear power plants as climate-friendly faces a final vote on Wednesday when lawmakers decide whether to accept or reject proposals that have divided governments and investors.
+A European Union plan to label investments in natural gas and nuclear power plants as climate-friendly will be put to a final vote on Wednesday when lawmakers decide whether to accept or reject proposals that have divided governments and investors.

-A European Union plans to label investments in natural gas and nuclear power plants as climate-friendly faces a final vote on Wednesday when lawmakers decide whether to accept or reject proposals that have divided governments and investors.
+A European Union plan to label investments in natural gas and nuclear power plants as climate-friendly will be put to a final vote on Wednesday when lawmakers decide whether to accept or reject proposals that have divided governments and investors.
 The vote is the final hurdle in the EU's long-delayed decision on whether to add the two energy sources to its "taxonomy", a rulebook determining which investments can be marketed in Europe as sustainable.

 Designed to guide private capital towards truly green projects, the rules aim to set a European standard for sustainable investment and stamp out greenwashing.
-But the debate has grown into a broader political stand-off over which fuels Europe should invest in to fight climate change and replace Russian gas.
+But the debate has grown into a broader political standoff over which fuels Europe should invest in to fight climate change.
+Opponents say natural gas, a fossil fuel that produces carbon dioxide when burned, should not be labelled "green."
+Backers say gas is cleaner than other fuels like coal and Europe must use it while transitioning to renewable energy sources.

-Critics point out the rules cover power plants, but not the liquefied natural gas (LNG) terminals that would facilitate extra imports.
-EU lawmakers will debate the gas and nuclear rules on Tuesday and vote on Wednesday in what officials expect to be a tight ballot.
+A debate in the Parliament on Tuesday, ahead of Wednesday's vote, laid bare those divisions.
+Socialist lawmaker Simona Bonafe, an opponent of the proposal, said it would mislead citizens and investors by labelling gas as climate-friendly.

+"It labels as green something that isn't green," she said.
+European People's Party lawmaker Christian Ehler, a supporter, said the rules reflected Europe's pathway towards renewable energy.

+"Welcome to reality.
+We know that for a transitional time we need gas and nuclear," he said.
+Officials expect a tight vote.
 A majority of the European Parliament's 705 lawmakers would be needed to block the rules.
-Socialist lawmaker Paul Tang said labeling gas as green would undermine the credibility of the EU rules among investors.

-"It doesn't take a master's degree to understand that natural gas is a fossil fuel, right?
-It's not sustainable and it cannot be green," added Left lawmaker Silvia Modig, another opponent of the rules.
-European People's Party lawmaker Christian Ehler, a supporter, said the taxonomy's impact on future investment was not yet clear, but the limits on CO2 emissions and other criteria it placed on gas plant investments would ensure compliance with climate goals.
+Rejection would be a blow to the European Commission, which has spent more than a year redrafting the rules amid lobbying from governments and the gas and nuclear industries.
+EU financial services commissioner Mairead McGuinness on Tuesday defended the proposal, which she said imposed strict criteria on gas and nuclear projects seeking the green investment label.

 The Commission had included a lower emissions limit in an early proposal in 2020 but amended it after backlash from some of the bloc's 27 member states. ($1 = 0.9595 euros)